Build a custom kernel package for Debian

 make[4]: *** No rule to make target 'debian/certs/debian-uefi-certs.pem', needed by 'certs/x509_certificate_list'.
 Stop.

-package which contains the debugging symbols for the kernel image and its modules.
-Not required unless debugging kernel code.
-Significant savings in compile time and space.
-Building binary packages for a single kernel flavour that includes *-dbg
+package, which contains the debugging symbols for the kernel image and its modules.
+It's not required unless debugging kernel code and results in a significant savings in compile time and space.

 $ make clean